Campus Recreation

 Difficulty rating: 5

-• Notes: This trail is no joke!
-Accessible all year around this trail is great for the adventurous hikers who are ready to take on a challenge.
-This trail is hard, don’t underestimate it, bring extra water and food.
-Camping out is an option for hikers but it can be done in one day.
-This hike will not let you down once you conquer the summit!
-Great views along the way will keep motivating hikers to finish the hike.
+This trail is no joke!
+Accessible year-round, it is great for adventurous hikers who are ready to take on a challenge.
+The trail is hard, so don’t underestimate it, bring extra water and food.
+Camping out is an option for hikers but the roundtrip can be done in one day.
+You will not be let down once you conquer the summit.
+Great views along the way will keep motivating you to finish the hike.
 No dogs are allowed on this hike.

 Shaw Butte Trail